What Is an Audit of Previously Managed Issues in Aviation Safety Management

 - Do the CPAs address the root cause of the problem?

 - Were the CPAs reviewed and signed off by the accountable manager?

-- Were they CPAs reviewed at a later date to ensure relevancy and effectiveness?
+- Were the CPAs reviewed at a later date to ensure relevancy and effectiveness?

-- Is their adequate documentation to prove how the CPA was carried out?
+- Is there adequate documentation to prove how the CPA was carried out?

 - Was the CPA completed within a reasonable amount of time and/or on time?

 You should, at the very least, be able to have clear answers to these questions.
 At best, you should be able to answer YES to all of these questions.

 Review Amount of Time Taken to Manage Issue

 One small thing to touch on is to make sure that for any audited issue you have documented;